Vvslaxman/fetch-ai-dApp/README.md

 **⚠️ Note:** The current implementation is a work in progress.
 Integration with DeltaV is pending, but a comprehensive overview of the project can be explored through the [Supply Chain Management Presentation](./fetch.ai_dApp.pdf) linked below.

+## 📖 Read Our Blog

+**[Read the Full Article](https://devpost.com/software/supply-chain-decentralization)** - Explore the intricacies of supply chain management, challenges faced during development, and future plans for the project.

 ## Live Demo

 Check out the live demo: [dApp - Supply Chain Decentralization](https://fetchai-dapp.netlify.app/)